-Social Care Out of Hours contact no: 01454 615165 Local Police Station (service desk): 01225 842786
+Social Care Out of Hours contact no: 0300 2470203 and select option 2 Local Police Station (service desk): 01225 842786

 5. Safeguarding & Child Protection

 SuperPirates is committed to protecting all children in our care from harm.
 Children have the right to feel safe from both the fear of and the reality of abuse.